William Duke (artist): Biography

 William Charles Duke was born in Cork, to Catherine, wife of carpenter Charles Duke.
-He was baptised on 16 July 1815 in St Anne, Shannon, and followed his father into carpentry.
+He was baptised on 16 July 1815 in the Church of St Anne, Shandon, and followed his father into carpentry.

 Duke married dressmaker Lucy on 16 February 1840, and together they undertook assisted migration to Australia, arriving in Sydney with their son Charles, born on the voyage, aboard the Lady McNaughton on 16 December 1840; Charles died in Sydney on 2 December 1841, aged 1 year.

 Duke worked as a scene-painter and mechanist at Sydney’s Royal Victoria Theatre until 1844, when he spent several months in New Zealand.
 When he returned to Australia it was to Hobart, where he landed on 7 May 1845 aboard the Sir John Franklin.
 Lucy and their now two children joined him from Sydney in September, by which time he was established as a scene-painter at the Hobart Town Royal Victoria Theatre in Campbell Street.

 In Tasmania, Duke first began to work as a portrait painter; his earliest painting is a portrait believed to be of Mrs Wilkinson, née Eldridge, signed and dated October 1845.
 Hobart was a major whaling port and he produced a series paintings of whaling ships and whaling scenes.
 In 1846, Duke produced some of the earliest painted depictions of individual Māori when he finished two small portraits apparently begun in New Zealand, and undertook a larger-scale portrait of one of the Māori men transported for imprisonment in Tasmania's Maria Island in November 1846, during the early New Zealand wars.